bergi9/XB1ControllerBatteryIndicator/README.md

 ![Imgur](https://i.imgur.com/LPUBWtl.png "Toast message with low battery warning")

-Controllers reported as working/being recognized so far:
+Controllers that will work with this program include:

+* XBox 360
-* XBox Series X/S + dongle
+* XBox One (model 1537/1697)
-* XBOne S + dongle
+* XB One Elite (model 1698)
-* XBOne S + Bluetooth
+* XB One S (model 1708)
-* XBOne Elite + dongle
+* XB One Elite 2 (model 1797)
-* XBOne + dongle
-* XB360
+* XB Series X/S (model 1914)

+Note that these controllers will **only work when you connect them via a dongle that uses Microsofts proprietary protocol**, though is doesn't seem to matter if it's an official or 3rd party version.
+***Bluetooth connections will NOT work properly, see below!***

 Currently known issues/limitations:
-* Series X/S controllers connected via Bluetooth won't report any or a completely wrong battery level.
+* Controllers connected via Bluetooth won't report any or a completely wrong battery level.
 This seems to be an issue with Microsofts BT implementation and I can't do anything about it.
 See Issue [#49](https://github.com/NiyaShy/XB1ControllerBatteryIndicator/issues/49) for details.
 * initial recognition of a newly connected controller can take a while.
 It will be displayed as "waiting for battery level data" at first but should switch to battery level after ~10 seconds and a button press.
 (This might be a limitation of the XInput API.)

 **[You can download the latest version here](https://github.com/NiyaShy/XB1ControllerBatteryIndicator/releases).**